 - You can hire a towel or bring your own

 - Heemskerk is about an hours drive from the ferry terminal at Hook of Holland.

 - Heemskerk StayOkay is a 25 minute walk from Heemskerk Station, which in turn is a 35 minute train ride from Amsterdam.

 PIN FOR LATER

 Heemskerk StayOkay was the first stop on our family holiday to the Netherlands.
-You can read about our crossing the Afsluidijk, sailing across the Wadden Sea to the Frisan Islands, riding Europe’s highest swing, sampling Poffertjes on a food tour of Amsterdam and our family friendly accommodation in Amsterdam.
+You can read about exploring the UNESCO listed Amsterdam Defence Line, our crossing the Afsluidijk, sailing across the Wadden Sea to the Frisan Islands, riding Europe’s highest swing and our family friendly accommodation in Amsterdam.